nichene/a-challenge/README.md

 ## Pre configurations

-- To change default env vars copy the `.env.example` to a `.env` file and modify accordingly.
+- To load env vars copy the `.env.example` to a `.env` file and modify accordingly.

 - Point your DB vars to your desired DB.
 To run a local DB use the `make db` command.